 The technology involves the synthesis of a novel graft co-polymer of PDMS having pendant PEO chains, but also retaining terminal reactive groups.
 This functional graft co-polymer is then incorporated into a polyurethane coating composition whereupon, due to self-stratification, the applied coating has an amphiphilic surface that can resist biofouling.

-This technology is patented with fully preserved US patent rights (issued US patent 9,169,359), and is available for licensing/partnering opportunities.
+This technology is the subject of issued US patent 9,169,359, and is available for licensing/partnering opportunities.

 Henry Nowak, Technology Manager